 For sponsored arrangements, contact Philip Bradshaw on 01233 758 441

 The flowers at St Mary the Virgin are an important part of our little church.
 Placed alongside the altar, in the Lady Chapel, opposite the entrance and on the bookcase, our weekly arrangements provide a fragrant, floral welcome for parishioners and visitors.

-Each week, except during Advent and Lent, one of our team of eight regular volunteers ensures that the peaceful beauty of our church is enhanced with these arrangements.
+Each week, except during Advent and Lent, one of our team of regular volunteers ensures that the peaceful beauty of our church is enhanced with these arrangements.
 Sometimes it is simply a matter of topping up or deadheading an existing arrangement (cooler temperatures prolong the life of the displays) but often it means providing foliage, flowers and artistry to create stunning displays from scratch, particularly in the warmer months of summer.
 Water is obtained from the butt behind the church, a cupboard holds our stock of oasis, twine, bowls and sundry items, and organic debris is put in the compost bin.